csaea/ap-p-python/README.md

-# ap-p-python
+# python-fundamentals
-repo for CS AP Principles, with examples in python
+All the fundamental concepts for python for CSAEA